Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: Discussion and concluding remarks

 In this paper, we considered a stochastic stabilization problem for a general controlled stochastic system over a communication channel.
-We do not restrict the state space to be compact and the noise in the system may admit an arbitrary probability measure.
-For this problem, we developed a new approach to arrive at fundamental lower bounds on information transmission requirements for control over communication channels.
+For this problem, we developed a new approach derive fundamental lower bounds on information transmission requirements for control over communication channels.

-For discrete noiseless channels, this approach is based on the fundamental idea behind invariance entropy that the number of control inputs needed to achieve the control objective on a finite time interval is a measure for the necessary amount of information.
-A combination of this idea with certain characterizations of measure-theoretic entropy for dynamical systems yields a notion of entropy, that we called stabilization entropy, which leads to lower bounds on information transmission rates for asymptotic mean stationarity.

 These lower bounds are consistent with the bounds obtained earlier via information-theoretic methods and those obtained for more restrictive models (including linear systems).
 Moreover, the new proofs are more direct and concise and they allow to obtain finer lower bounds for a large class of systems.
 The lower bounds obtained for the AMS property are expressed in terms of the determinant of the Jacobian of the nonlinear system model and these recover the existing results for the linear system setup as a special case.
 For noisy channels, our approach has been to develop a method to relate stabilization entropy and channel capacity through a generalization of the strong converse of information theory.

-If one demands the more restrictive condition of ergodicity, then the approach presented in this paper can lead to even finer results, since ergodicity ensures that convergence to the same limit holds almost surely, whereas the AMS property only guarantees convergence almost surely but not necessarily to the same limit.
+Achievability results have been obtained for linear systems in \cite{YukselAMSITArxiv,YukselBasarBook} and for nonlinear systems in \cite{yuksel2016stability}.
+In particular, \cite[Thm.~4.2]{YukselAMSITArxiv} shows that for a linear system with a diagonalizable matrix $A$, controlled over a DMC, the AMS property can be achieved whenever the channel capacity exceeds the log-sum of the unstable eigenvalues.
+Hence, in this case the lower bounds following from the results in this paper match with the upper bound.
+For nonlinear systems of the form